-This indicator comprises historical and projected emissions estimates from the agriculture sector (CRF category 3), as well as historical emissions estimates from energy consumption in agriculture, forestry and fishing, expressed in million tonnes of carbon dioxide equivalents (MtCO2e).
-Historical emissions are presented at subcategory level with some aggregation (see Methodology for details), whereas emissions projected with existing measures and with additional measures are presented at aggregate level for the agriculture sector (CRF sector 3 only; excludes energy consumption).
+This indicator comprises historical and projected emissions estimates from the agriculture sector (CRF category 3), expressed in million tonnes of carbon dioxide equivalents (MtCO2e).
+Historical emissions are presented at subcategory level with some aggregation (see Methodology for details), whereas emissions projected with existing measures and with additional measures are presented at aggregate level for the agriculture sector (CRF sector 3 only).

 Methodology for indicator calculation